Kequc/kequtwitch/docs/irc-examples.md

 # IRC examples

-Many here are to demonstrate how you would mimic the behaviour found in more user-friendly libraries like [tmi.js](http://www.tmijs.org/).
-It is intended to help you understand what a `msg` object looks like and give you a few code snippets to work with.
+This is a guide here to give you a few code snippets to work with.
+Many demonstrate how you would mimic behaviour found in more user-friendly libraries like [tmi.js](http://www.tmijs.org/).

 ---
 ## Format of a msg object